placidenduwayo1/K8s-AEPC-Back/README.md

 	- >```minikube --nodes 3 --profile nodes start```: the commande line create 3 nodes with profile nodes
 - Kubectl is a Kubernets CLI to make developer to communicate with the master node

-more information about Minikube and Kubectl, documentations here: [Minikube](https://kubernetes.io/fr/docs/setup/learning-environment/minikube/) and [Kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/)
+more information about Minikube and Kubectl, doc here: [Minikube](https://kubernetes.io/fr/docs/setup/learning-environment/minikube/) and [Kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/)

 # architecture
 the [figure](https://drive.google.com/file/d/1bedn0GuPzPgybFJBWTytlyV3dxl4WJiL/view?usp=drive_link) show the global and detailed architecture of project